 In business, we should be careful of the superlatives we use.
 If a company promises the lowest prices anywhere and I find it for a lower price elsewhere, they have broken their promise.
 Did they do it intentionally?
 Maybe not.
-Maybe it’s their intention to be the lowest price leader, but if they aren’t, well, they aren’t.
-They broke their promise and failed to meet the expectation.
+It might be their intention to be the lowest price leader, but if they aren’t, well, they aren’t.
+They broke their promise and failed to meet the customer’s expectations.

 So, be careful about how you phrase your promises.
 Being known for having competitive prices is just slightly different than claiming to have the lowest prices.
 While subtle, it puts across a similar message without making a promise that may not be kept.

 The point is not to over promise and under deliver.
 It’s a dangerous strategy.
 It sets expectations that may or may not be able to be met.
 You may get the customer once, but they may not come back when they realize you didn’t keep your promise.

 If you’re going to promise me the best available room (or anything else), don’t give me anything less than the best.

 Shep Hyken is a customer service/CX expert, award-winning keynote speaker, and New York Times bestselling author.
 Learn more about Shep’s customer service and customer experience keynote speeches and his customer service training workshops at www.Hyken.com.
 Connect with Shep on LinkedIn.

 Sign up for instant access to Shep’s research report on customer service and customer experience.

 © 2023 Shepard Presentations, LLC.
 All Rights Reserved.

 Legal Information | Sitemap | Site by: digitalONDA

 Legal Information | Sitemap Legap